 The Company places a great deal of importance on communicating clearly and openly with its shareholders and providing them with transparent and adequate information to assist them in making informed decisions.
-The Board will update shareholders with a relevant date for the AGM in line with last year's communications.
+The next AGM is expected to be held on 4 July 2023, with any change to this to be communicated to shareholders in good time.
 Should shareholders have any queries in respect of the AGM they may contact the Company directly through its dedicated email address (IR@ravenscroftgroup.com) or by correspondence addressed directly to the Group Company Secretary (CoSec@ravenscroftgroup.com).